Wall Street Analyst Upgrade Gerdau S.A. [GGB]. What else is Wall St. saying

 Sponsored

+It opened the trading session at $4.88, the shares rose to $4.91 and dropped to $4.73, the range by which the price of stock traded the whole day.
+The daily chart for GGB points out that the company has recorded -0.34% loss over the past six months.
+However, it is still -20.3% lower than its most recent low trading price.

-The market cap for GGB stock reached $7.57 billion, with 1.70 billion shares outstanding and 636.84 million shares in the current float.
-Compared to the average trading volume of 16.98M shares, GGB reached a trading volume of 17984755 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If we look at the average trading volume of 17.17M shares, GGB reached to a volume of 12474686 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Citigroup have made an estimate for Gerdau S.A. shares, keeping their opinion on the stock as Buy, with their previous recommendation back on November 12, 2021.
 The new note on the price target was released on September 09, 2021, representing the official price target for Gerdau S.A. stock.

 Gerdau S.A.
-[GGB] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -10.33.
-With this latest performance, GGB shares gained by 5.26% in over the last four-week period, additionally sinking by -6.37% over the last 6 months – not to mention a drop of -5.70% in the past year of trading.
+[GGB] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 3.04.
+With this latest performance, GGB shares gained by 0.85% in over the last four-week period, additionally sinking by -0.34% over the last 6 months – not to mention a drop of -7.72% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Gerdau S.A.
 [GGB] shares currently have an operating margin of +25.66 and a Gross Margin at +26.57.
 Gerdau S.A.’s Net Margin is presently recorded at +19.78.